anubhav221/anubhav221/README.md

 - 👋 Hi, I’m @anubhav221
 - 👀 I’m interested in the field of deep learning exploring cnn and rnn
-- 🌱 I’m currently learning make deep learning projects in tensorflow and pytorch
+- 🌱 I’m currently working on deep learning projects in tensorflow and pytorch
 - 💞️ I’m looking to collaborate on any project in cnn and rnn
 - 📫 How to reach me : [linkedin](www.linkedin.com/in/anubhav-yadav-667515191)